Judges 5

-Judges 5 is the fifth chapter of the Book of Judges in the Old Testament or the Hebrew Bible.
-According to Jewish tradition the book was attributed to the prophet Samuel, but modern scholars view it as part of the Deuteronomistic History, which spans the books of Deuteronomy to 2 Kings, attributed to nationalistic and devotedly Yahwistic writers during the time of the reformer Judean king Josiah in the 7th century BCE.
+Judges 5 is the fifth chapter of the Book of Judges in the Old Testament and the Hebrew Bible.
+According to Jewish tradition, the book was attributed to the Hebrew prophet Samuel, but modern scholars view it as part of the Deuteronomistic history, which spans the Book of Deuteronomy through the Books of Kings, attributed to nationalistic and devotedly Yahwistic writers during the time of the reformist Judean king Josiah in the 7th century BCE.
 This chapter records the activities of judge Deborah, belonging to a section comprising Judges 3:1 to 5:31.

 Text

 This chapter was originally written in the Hebrew language.
 It is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (originally was made in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).